Chapter 4: Business & Administration04:14:00 Delegation of Authority/Signature Authorization

 The President of Northeast State Community College maintains the authority to enter into a transaction that could create a financial liability for the institution.
-If the President deems it appropriate, and as noted in TBR Policy 1:03:02:20 Delegation of Authority/ Signature Authorization, delegation of authority and signature authorization can be made to qualified personnel by adhering to the following guidance from TBR:
+If the President deems it appropriate, and as noted in TBR Policy 1.03.02.20, delegation of authority and signature authorization can be made to qualified personnel by adhering to the following guidance from TBR:

 1. Delegations/ authorizations must be in writing, with level of authority, any restrictions on authority and period of authority, if any, clearly noted.

 i.
 Northeast State President designates in memorandum who is in charge (VP’s) in their absence (on file) and for specific periods of time and conditions if the President does not have access to approve items.

 2. Delegations should run from the official holding authority to act directly to the person exercising that authority.
 The principle is that the person holding authority should have direct knowledge of who within the institution is exercising that authority on their behalf.